Typebi/Resume/README.md

 # Typebi's Resume

 **Hello.
 This is me, Typebi.
-This repository is my resume.
+This repository is for my resume.
 And you can see the contents of resume [here](typebi.gq).
+You can also contact me by email: Typebi.dev@gmail.com
-Thank you.
+Thank you.**